Khrameeva-Lab/lipidomics_analysis_2021/LipidomicAnalysis.md

 #untar('sampledata.tar.gz')
 ```

-Raw MS files located in the `sampledata/` folder are organized into two
+Raw MS files located in the `sampledata/` folder are organized into
-subfolders according to the species (2 files per species + blank
+three subfolders according to the sample groups (2 files per group +
-measurements).
-The code below will create a table with sample metadata
+blank measurement).
+The code below will create a table with sample
+metadata

 ``` r
 mzfiles <- list.files('sampledata/', recursive = TRUE, full.names = TRUE, pattern = '.mzXML')